parosen/Geo-SInC/EarthScope2023/5.4_Intro_to_preparing_data_for_stack_processing/README.md

 # Intro to Preparing Data for Stack Processing
-2022 InSAR Processing and Time-Series Analysis for Geophysical Applications: ISCE, ARIA-Tools, and MintPy

-Instructors: Heresh Fattahi, Eric Fielding, Gareth Funning, Alex Lewandowski, Franz Meyer, Paul Rosen, Simran Sangha, Forrest William, Zhang Yunjun

-TA’s: Niloufar Abolfathian, Becca Bussard, Brett Buzzanga, Emre Havazali

-ISCE Version: v2.6

-MintPy Version: v1.4.1

-Resource: stackStripMap and topsStack videos linked on syllabus
+**Resource:** stackStripMap and topsStack videos linked on syllabus

-Expected Outcome: Learn how to prepare stacks from scratch, not relying on ARIA tools.
+**Expected Outcome:** Learn how to prepare stacks from scratch, not relying on ARIA tools.

 ## [ISCE2/topsStack](https://github.com/isce-framework/isce2/blob/main/contrib/stack/topsStack/README.md) demonstration